 Discover safe, luxurious vacations with Inspirato.
 Create your free account to see all of our destinations and accommodations within the Inspirato Collection.

-Discover the birthplace of golf at St Andrews, a quaint hamlet nestled on Scotland’s wind-swept eastern coast overlooking the North Sea.
+Discover the medieval intrigue of St Andrews, a quaint hamlet known to be the birthplace of golf, nestled on Scotland’s eastern coast about two hours north of Edinburgh.
 Stay close to the university town and famed golf course when you visit with Inspirato.
-Fife and Lennox are spacious residences nestled on the grounds of a grand 15th-century castle that’s steeped in medieval history.
+Lennox spacious residence nestled on the grounds of the grand 16th-century Pittormie Castle that’s steeped in medieval history, offering a variety of luxury activities, private walled gardens, and fine dining.

 Tee off on the oldest golf course in the world: the storied seaside Old Course at St Andrews.
 Home of the Swilcan Bridge—an old stone bridge which spans the first and 18th holes—the course overlooks undulating coastal bluffs.